PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 > At this point, you have created delta tables for the silver zone which represents cleansed data with valid datatypes.
-In the next step, you will perform transformations on the data in silver zone tables to create the gold zone tables.
+In the next step, you will perform transformations on the data in silver zone tables to transform and enrich the data to create gold zone tables.

 ### Reshape and transform data from silver zone tables to create gold zone tables